Meet The Man Making Impact Investing Swell

 Meet The Man Making Impact Investing Swell 1

 Through Swell’s Clean Water portfolio, investors should buy into Xylem and 43 different agencies, like biocide maker Albemarle and wastewater reuse outfit Air Products & Chemicals.
-Suppose the water’s now not your issue.
+Suppose the water’s not your issue now.
 In that case, you can pick out among theme portfolios, which include Healthy Living, Disease Eradication, Zero Waste, Green Tech, and Renewable Energy–all based totally across the UN’s sustainable improvement desires.

 Swell is still tiny, coping with simply $thirteen million in a property for some 2,000 customers.
 But they’re younger (average age: 36), and their numbers are developing fast (using about 14% each week), lured via quite low charges (0.75% as opposed to two times that for some peers) and minuscule minimum funding ($50).
 Unlike its startup brethren, Swell should have masses of runway given its fame as a subsidiary of Pacific Life, the hundred and fifty-12 months-antique monetary offerings massive with assets of $143 billion that has thankfully shelled out $eleven million to bankroll Fanger’s brainchild.